 An extension of SNA, Advanced Function for Communications ties this mutually compatible family of terminals and virtual system operations into a unified communications structure.
-This structure, through partitioned emulation programming (PEP), allows the IBM 3704 and 3705 Communications Controllers to operate as an IBM 2701 Data Adapter Unit or an IBM 2702 or 2703 Transmission Control, thus permitting attachment of those terminals using BSC or start-stop line control within the same network (Figure 5-7).
+This structure, through partitioned emulation programming (PEP), allows the IBM 3704 and 3705 Communications Controllers to operate as an IBM 2701 Data Adapter Unit, thus permitting attachment of terminals that use BSC or start-stop line control within the same network (Figure 5-7).